Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Something didn't feel right to me!
 I checked my compass and we were heading in a southwesterly direction!
 This couldn't be right!

 I checked Google maps and indeed, we were heading in what appeared to me to be the wrong direction and away from Poladura.
-So, after walking about 250 meters on this dirt road, we turned around and retraced our steps to town.
+So, after walking about 250 meters on this dirt road, pictured below, we turned around and retraced our steps to town.
 This is where I turned off my GPS, thinking I was recording an incorrect route.

 Uphill Leaving San Martín de la TerciaUphill Leaving San Martín de la Tercia